swarnava-96/Diabetes-Prediction/README.md

 ### Further Changes to be Done
-- [ ] Including the remaining two features.
+- [ ] Including the remaining two features, that might increase model accuracy.
 - [ ] Deploying the Web Application on Cloud.
      - [ ] Google Cloud
      - [ ] Azure